HackYourFuture/curriculum/README.md

 - Understand what the `Document Object Model` (DOM) is
 - Use the basics of `DOM Manipulation`
 - Gain awareness of the inner workings of JavaScript
+- Be able to present your ideas in a professional setting

 ## Module #4 - [Using API's](https://github.com/HackYourFuture/UsingAPIs)